urgent-challenge/urgent2024_analysis/README.md

 We also calculated the correlation between the human-annotated Mean Opinion Scores (MOS) and different objective metrics on the blind test data.
 The objective metrics include:

-> The <span style="color:#e97c36;">metrics in orange</span> have not been used during the challenge.
+> The <span style="color:#e97c36;">metrics in orange</span> (DNSMOS Pro, UTMOS, WV-MOS, SCOREQ, VQScore, and WADA-SNR) have not been used during the challenge.
 The rest are the metrics used officially in the challenge.

 <table>
 <thead>